Klortho/tree-chart/README.md

 * Add other renderers; for example, a simple HTML/CSS renderer that uses boxes and absolute positions.
 (Straight-line diagonals could even be drawn with one border of a div that's rotated).
+* Define a base `Node` class, from which `TextNode` inherits.
+What are the essential methods?
+At least constructor, copy.

 ## ES6 tricks